cckssr/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/chatbot-ui.md

 ![image info](img/7.0-ELN-settings-chatbot-enable.png)

-The chatbot can be started by clicking the icon next to the search, bot in the ELN UI, as shown below:
+The chatbot can be started by clicking the icon next to the search, both in the ELN UI, as shown below:

 ![image info](img/7.0-ELN-chatbot.png)